Lau, Nigeria: Cloud

 Throughout the year, there is a noticeable seasonal change in the average percentage of cloud cover in Lau.
 In Lau, the clearer portion of the year starts about October 30 and lasts for 4.2 months, concluding around March 4.
 In Lau, January is the clearest month of the year with 53% of the sky being clear, fairly clear, or partly overcast on average.
 The cloudier portion of the year starts about March 4 and lasts for 7.8 months, finishing about October 30.
-In Lau, May is the cloudiest month of the year, with 81% of the sky being cloudy or partly cloudy on average.
+In Lau, May is the cloudiest month of the year, with 81% of the sky being overcast or mostly overcast on average.

 Languages

 Local languages spoken in Lau LGA are: